|Genre(s):||First Person Shooter|

 Other small complaints; They improved the switch-flipping somewhat in this version, but the whole idea of seeking out switches to open up blocked areas can still be troublesome.
 Frequently you’ll happen upon a switch, have no idea what it did, and have to backtrack to find out.
 Quake adds helpful clues (“The central bridge has changed…”) to ease this, but it’s still an occasional problem that ends up in you being lost.
 Oddly enough, there’s no in-game map for any of the levels – perhaps because they’re too complicated for gamers to easily read in a simple design view.
 Also, to make up for the lack of actual generated light (such as the glow from your guns), weapons like the nailgun use an orange overlay effect to simulate barrel flash.
 I’m used to that being the indicator that I’m taking damage, so every time I shoot the gun, I think I’m getting shot.
 Guns themselves sound great and work well, but look dull.
 Without reload animations or small details, most of the guns are lifeless polygon blocks.

 I could talk about multiplayer, but I won’t.
 That’s probably an entire article unto itself.
 I will say that if you’re looking for multiplayer, you want QuakeWorld, as the netcode that shipped with Quake was designed more for LAN play.
 QuakeWorld (an official iD release, and not a mod) is what actually started the whole ranking/ladder/cybersport scene, as well as bring arena-style deathmatches to the dial-up masses.
-It should also be mentioned that two basic versions of Quake exist – the original DOS release and the Windows-based OpenGL version.
-Surprisingly, there’s not much difference between the two, and OpenGL primarily just smoothes out the textures, opens up higher resolutions, and gives actual support for transparencies (instead of the splotchy explosions of DOS).
+It should also be mentioned that two basic versions of Quake exist – the original DOS release and a Windows-based OpenGL version.
+Surprisingly, the original is perfectly capable, and OpenGL primarily just smooths out the textures, opens up higher resolutions, and gives actual support for transparencies (instead of the splotchy explosions of DOS).
 Various engine mods are also out there if you want to tack on more modern effects.

 Quake’s great fun and the forefather of modern 3D shooters.
 At the time, it maintained enough FPS conventions to be familiar, but also showed off its new effects well enough to herald the start of a new era.
 Looking back at it, there’s still enjoyment to be had, but the lack of a story or absolutely breathtaking levels leaves just the standard “shoot everything that moves” gameplay that’s little different and less advanced than today’s shooters.
 Its step backward in color and level detail also gave “2.5-D” games like Duke 3D a brief chance to hold on, but the 3D revolution was coming, and Quake certainly deserved to lead the way.